Teletext Ltd.

-Teletext Ltd was the provider of teletext and digital interactive services for ITV, Channel 4 and Five in the United Kingdom.
+Teletext Ltd was the provider of teletext and digital interactive services for ITV, Channel 4 and Channel 5 in the United Kingdom.

 Origins

 Teletext Ltd started providing teletext services for ITV and Channel 4 on 1 January 1993, replacing the previous ORACLE service which had lost the franchise.

 Ownership

-The company is now owned by A&N Media, the consumer division of Daily Mail and General Trust's Associated Northcliffe Digital.
-Its main source of income is from the UK travel website Teletext Holidays.

-The Chairman of Teletext Ltd is Chris Letcher who acquired a stake in Teletext Holidays from parent company A&N Media.
+The company was owned by A&N Media, the consumer division of Daily Mail and General Trust's Associated Northcliffe Digital.
+Its main source of income was from the UK travel website Teletext Holidays.
+The Chairman of Teletext Ltd was Chris Letcher who acquired a stake in Teletext Holidays from parent company A&N Media.

 From 1 December 2013, Teletext Holidays moved from advertising holidays from 14 holiday suppliers (including Qwerty Travel, Lowcost Travel Group and Hays Travel) to working with one supplier, Truly Travel.